martbetz/martbetz.github.io/terms-and-conditions.md

 <div>
     <p>
-       The author reserves the right to change, which includes the right to remove, any part or all of these terms at any time and without prior notice.
+       The author reserves the right to change (which includes the right to remove) any part or all of these terms at any time and without prior notice.
     </p>
  </div>